gravity-ui/uikit/src/components/Select/README.md

 ## Size

-To manage default contols and options sizes use the `size` property.
-Default value is `m`.
+To manage the default control and option size, use the `size` property.
+Its default size is `m`.

 <!--LANDING_BLOCK